F4

 - Test sensor: Measure resistance at room temperature.
 Replace the sensor if it is open, shorted, or significantly out of specification.

 - If all checks pass: The secondary oven control PCB or the main display PCB may be faulty.
-Due to live mains and multi-board wiring, this work should be done by a qualified technician.
+Due to live mains and multi-board wiring, this work should be performed by a qualified technician.

 Advertisements